Wisconsin schools ‘whipsawing’ as COVID-19 hits rural districts

 But as of Friday, the Millar children and other Barneveld students are learning from home in what the district calls a “temporary” move.

 This piece is part of a collaborative reporting project called Lesson Plans: Rural schools grapple with COVID with the Institute for Nonprofit News and several member newsrooms.
 The collaboration was made possible by a grant from the Walton Family Foundation.
 The nonprofit Wisconsin Watch (wisconsinwatch.org) collaborates with WPR, PBS Wisconsin, other news media and the University of Wisconsin-Madison School of Journalism and Mass Communication.
-All works created, published, posted or disseminated by Wisconsin Watch do not necessarily reflect the views or opinions of UW-Madison or any of its affiliates.
+All works created, published, posted or disseminated by Wisconsin Watch do not necessarily reflect the views or opinions of UW-Madison.

 Post a comment as